Student

-On Tuesday, NYU's Entrepreneurial Institute hosted the third day of its Max Stenbeck Venture Equity Program, focusing on the crucial skill of storytelling in fundraising.
+The NYU's Entrepreneurial Institute's third day of its Max Stenbeck Venture Equity Program focused on the crucial skill of storytelling in fundraising.
 The virtual event featured insights from two industry experts: Tomas Uribe, SLP Alumni and Co-founder of Mavity, and Clayton Bryan, Partner at 500 Global.

 Fifteen startup teams gathered to learn how to craft compelling narratives for investors, with the session emphasizing the importance of storytelling in the fundraising process.